julian-urban/lattice-phi4/README.md

 # Lattice Scalar Field Theory Simulation

-A minimal python example of a lattice simulation for real, scalar phi-fourth theory on a two-dimensional periodic square lattice in the dimensionless formulation.
+A minimal python example of a lattice simulation for real, scalar phi-fourth theory on a d-dimensional periodic cubic lattice with the dimensionless formulation of the action.
 Details about the theory can be found e.g. in [arxiv:1705.06231](https://arxiv.org/abs/1705.06231) and [arxiv:1811.03533](https://arxiv.org/abs/1811.03533).
 Currently implemented algorithms are the Hybrid/Hamiltonian Monte Carlo as well as a first-order Langevin update.

-`main.py` contains a basic burn-in loop for performing 1000 HMC updates with a choice of action parameters in the broken phase, on a 32x32 lattice.
+`main.py` contains a basic burn-in loop for performing 1000 HMC updates with a choice of action parameters in the broken phase, on a 2-dim.
+32x32 lattice.
 The value of the field magnetization at every point in the Markov chain is stored in a text file.
 Plotting this file, one can observe equilibration to a non-zero expectation value:

 ![alt text](mag.png "mag.png")